JesusV545/jesusv545/README.md

 ## Hello there! 👋
 My name is Jesus Vazquez, and I am an aspiring Software Developer interested in building reliable systems and creating user-centered solutions.
 I am actively seeking opportunities in QA software testing, front-end development, and software engineering.

-- 🚑 I’m currently working on [UMC Fleet Management](https://github.com/JesusV545/UMC-Fleet-Management), building a React web application for ambulance maintenance and logs.
+- 🚑 I’m currently working on [my-portfolio](https://github.com/JesusV545/my-portfolio), building a new web profile to showcase my work.
 - 📱 I’m currently learning about efficient UI/UX design, data structures, and algorithms!
 - 🛠️ I’m looking to collaborate on QA software testing and React projects.